Volunteers Share Love of Barns With Visitors

 Of course, the Spangler barn, winner of the HGAC Barn Preservation Award in 2017, is the centerpiece of the farm and various presentations take place in it.
 But the overwhelming focus of the presentations is on the role of the barn and property in the weeks before and after the battle, especially its role as the 11th Corps Field Hospital.

 The barn stood there for 13 years prior to the battle and continues to lend its majesty to the farm.
-The focus of the HGAC and the Preservation Committee volunteers is to introduce visitors to the architectural features and cultural importance of the barn.
+The focus of the HGAC docents is to introduce visitors to the architectural features and cultural importance of the barn.

 HGAC's volunteers address the barn not so much in its medical role but rather as a notable example of regional vernacular architecture in its own right.
 Centered on an exhibit space under the forebay, HGAC docents will address topics such as its construction and its place in the life of a farm.
 Be assured, your docents will be ready to represent HGAC to a large and diverse audience, enthralling visitors with their knowledge of our iconic Pennsylvania Barn.